Remote Method Invocation in Java

 The last step is to create the client application program and execute it on a separate command prompt .
 The lookup method of the Naming class is used to get the reference of the Stub object.

 Note: The above client and server program is executed on the same machine so localhost is used.
 In order to access the remote object from another machine, localhost is to be replaced with the IP address where the remote object is present.

-- RMI is a pure java solution to Remote Procedure Calls (RPC) and is used to create distributed application in java.
+- RMI is a pure java solution to Remote Procedure Calls (RPC) and is used to create the distributed applications in java.

-- Stub and Skeleton objects are used for communication between client and server side.
+- Stub and Skeleton objects are used for communication between the client and server-side.